geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 color-dodge
 ...........

-Brightens the backdrop color to reflect the source color.
+Brightens the destination color to reflect the source color.
 Painting with black produces no changes.

 .. list-table::
    :widths: 50 50